-Noncurrent liabilities increased primarily because of an increase in bonds payable from the issuance of the Series 2022B Bonds (note 6), an increase in the OPEB liability (note 12) and an increase in other liabilities.
+Noncurrent liabilities increased primarily because of an increase in bonds payable from the issuance of the Series 2022B Bonds (note 6), an increase in the OPEB liability (note 12) and from an increase in the net pension liability.
 These increases were slightly offset by a decrease in hybrid instrument borrowing and interest rate swap liabilities.
-Hybrid instrument borrowing decreased due to maturities on the borrowings in addition to the refunding on Series 2017C-6 which significantly decreased the 2017C borrowing.
-Interest rate swap liabilities were extinguished in 2022 and are included under interest rate swap assets (note 7).
+Hybrid instrument borrowing decreased due to maturities on the borrowings in addition to the refunding of the Series 2017C-6 Bonds which significantly decreased the 2017C borrowing.
+The fair value of interest rate swaps changed to an asset in 2022 from a liability in 2021 (note 7).

-Deferred outflows of resources and Deferred inflows of resources changed primarily due to to deferred amounts for OPEB and pension that were affected by the differences between the actual and expected experience and the changes of assumptions, which are not reflected in the current year's OPEB and pension expense.
+Deferred outflows of resources and Deferred inflows of resources changed primarily due to deferred amounts for OPEB that were affected by the differences between the actual and expected experience and the changes of assumptions, which are not reflected in the current year's OPEB expense.
 Deferred outflows also decreased due to a decrease in deferred amounts on refunding and derivative instruments.
+Deferred inflows decreased due to a decline in the deferred amount relating to pensions.

-Total net position increased by \$224,645, or 23.6%, mainly due to higher operating revenues in 2022.
+Total net position increased by \$280,376, or 29.1%, mainly due to higher operating revenues in 2022.
 The increase in operating revenues was partially offset by an increase in operating and nonoperating expenses.
 Operating revenue related to tolls has increased by \$127,202 in 2022 as compared to 2021 due to the toll rate increases from the first annual toll rate indexing of 3% and the increase in the traffic volumes in 2022 as compared to 2021.
-Of note, unrestricted net position improved by \$104,702 at December 31, 2022.
+Of note, unrestricted net position improved by \$126,090 at December 31, 2022.

-Total assets increased by \$1,125,859 or 7.6%.
-Current and noncurrent assets, excluding the capital assets, increased by \$1,014,975 or 41.3%.
+Total assets increased by \$1,829,510 or 12.4%.
+Current and noncurrent assets, excluding the capital assets, increased by \$1,705,567 or 69.4%.